10 Best Bait for Trout and How to Catch Them

 Shiners are usually about 2 or 3 inches long and they are known for being a great choice for anglers who are looking to catch larger-sized trout since the smaller ones are less likely to attempt to eat them.

-8. Berkley PowerBait Power Nuggets
+8. Power Nuggets

-Another solid type of artificial trout bait that can easily be used in a variety of ways is Berkley PowerBait Power Nuggets.
-These small and distinct-looking bait nuggets are mostly designed to appeal to the trout’s sense of smell as they are said to be loaded with scents that are scientifically proven to appeal to the trout’s senses.
-The rainbow coloration also works to appeal to trout’s sense of sight as the fluorescent coloration pops out from the other, naturally-occurring items found in a typical stream or river.
+The rainbow coloration also appeals to trout’s sense of sight as the fluorescent coloration pops out from the other, naturally-occurring items found in a typical stream or river.
 In other words, trout will see this and likely move in for a closer look or a bite as it appears to be something that might resemble an egg or other type of food.

-You can manipulate these trout nuggets and break them down into smaller pieces, or combine them to form larger balls around your hook.
-Many anglers note that stocked trout tend to go after these types of artificial baits as the nuggets and their unusual color look very much like the colored feed that hatcheries feed their trout throughout their lives before releasing them into streams and rivers.
+You can manipulate these trout nuggets and break them into smaller pieces, or combine them to form larger balls around your hook.
+Many anglers note that stocked trout tend to go after these artificial baits as the nuggets and their unusual color look very much like the colored feed that hatcheries feed their trout throughout their lives before releasing them into streams and rivers.

 9. Crickets